 If you buy dried legumes in bulk, store them in clear containers, such as large glass jars, rather than in plastic bags.
 Note on the container the date you bought them and keep in a dry, cool place to extend shelf life.

 Even if you’re not a baker, having flour and sweeteners on hand can expand your meal options.

-- Mustard, ketchup, mayonnaise, soy sauce, tomato sauce, fish sauce and hot sauce are must-have condiments for meals such as burgers, sandwiches and sushi.
-Dijon mustard livens up vinaigrettes, fish sauce adds more-savoury flavour to Asian-style stir-fries and noodle dishes, and hot sauces can be introduced into any dish where a little heat is desired.
-Mayonnaise swirled with a little mustard or hot sauce doubles as a dip as well.
+A good sauce or condiment can instantly turn a ho-hum dish into a crowd-pleaser.
+Mustard, ketchup, mayonnaise, soy sauce, tomato sauce, fish sauce, and hot sauce are must-have condiments for meals such as burgers, sandwiches, and sushi.
+Dijon mustard livens up vinaigrettes, fish sauce adds more savoury flavour to Asian-style stir-fries and noodle dishes, and hot sauces can be introduced into any dish where a little heat is desired.
+Mayonnaise swirled with a bit of mustard or hot sauce doubles as a dip as well.

 These tasty foods from plants give dishes textural interest and a nutty nuance.

-- Olives make a great tapas snack when company comes.
-They’re also delicious in green or tuna salads, stirred into pastas or added to homemade pizza.
+Olives make a great tapas snack when company comes.
+They’re also delicious in green or tuna salads, stirred into pastas, or added to homemade pizza.